 Sign up for the newsletter:

-The jury will include the renowned improvisers Thierry Escaich and Thomas Lacôte (F), Guy Bovet (CH) Bert van den Brink (NL) and Ansgar Wallenhorst (D).
+The jury includes the renowned improvisers Thierry Escaich and Thomas Lacôte (F), Guy Bovet (CH) Bert van den Brink (NL) and Ansgar Wallenhorst (D).
 Chairman is Neil Wallace (NL).

 Morten Ladehoff (DK), Geerten Liefting and Evan Bogerd (NL), Lukas Grimm, Peter Schleicher and Martin Sturm (DE) have been selected by the jury for the 2nd round of the Improvisation Competition on Wednesday 20 July.